Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Probabilistic Analysis of a D C Pair

-\end{enumerate} \end{definition} Before proceeding to the next results, in order to reduce the cases of analysis, we adopt the following hypothesis \begin{hypothesis} From not on it will be assumed that $ \mu = 2\lambda $, i.e., the quantity of eligible items is even.
+\end{enumerate} \end{definition} Before proceeding to the next results, we reduce the cases of analysis adopting the next hypothesis. \begin{hypothesis} From now on it will be assumed that $ \mu = 2\lambda $, i.e., the quantity of eligible items is even.
 In particular, each subproblem $ \Pi_{\lt} $ and $ \Pi_{\rt} $ has $ \lambda $ eligible items. \end{hypothesis} \begin{theorem} Let $ \cleft, \cright $ be the random variables introduced in \textsc{Definition} \ref{Def left-right capacities} above \begin{enumerate}[(i)] \item If $ s $ is an odd number, then

 \item If $ s $ is an even number, then